The House and Garden

 - Britten to Edith Sitwell, 03 March 1959

 Britten and Pears entertained guests, grew vegetables and played croquet and tennis in their garden.
 There were many important social occasions which took place here, such as the celebration of Britten’s life peerage in 1976.
-In the summer months we welcome visitors to bring a picnic or enjoy a spot of croquet on the lawn where Britten and Pears played.
 Today it has evolved into a wildlife-friendly environment that reflects their taste in flowers and plants.
-Children can follow the Garden Discovery Trail and learn about the nature that inhabits the garden with our insect identifying information sheets.
-We welcome dogs into the garden but please keep them on a lead at all times.
+Enjoy a picnic, game of croquet, and our children's Garden Discovery Trail.